 - Antagonist Title: "Rosewater" is Bahari's (private) nickname for his interrogator.

 - As Himself: Jason Jones, the The Daily Show correspondent whose satiric interview with Bahari led to his imprisonment, appears as himself.

-- Bittersweet Ending: Thanks to international outcry, Bahari is released after he signs an agreement to become a spy but the people he knows for the opposition, including his driver, are still imprisoned.
+- Bittersweet Ending: Thanks to international outcry, Bahari is released after he signs an agreement to become a spy, but the people he knows from the opposition, including his driver, are still imprisoned.
 He can also never go back to Iran.

 - Blatant Lies: